ErikMaidik914/DistancifyHackathon/README.md

 # DistancifyHackathon

 THE FOLLOWING DOCUMENTATION WILL CONTAIN:
-- STAGE 1 -> INFORMATION SPECIFICALLY TAILORED TO MEET THE GIVEN REQUIREMENTS FROM "https://distancify.com/hackathon-2025-submit"
+- DOC 1 -> INFORMATION SPECIFICALLY TAILORED TO MEET THE GIVEN REQUIREMENTS FROM "https://distancify.com/hackathon-2025-submit"
-- STAGE 2 -> GENERAL APP INFORMATION
+- DOC 2 -> GENERAL APP INFORMATION

-STAGE 1:
+DOC 1:
 UI MODULE Documentation
 The UI is a modular, scalable system based on React (with Next.js), Tailwind CSS, and Radix UI primitives.
 It separates concerns through components and services to enable clean integration and flexible updates.
 Hybrid Automation: Most UI actions (dispatching, refreshing, fetching) are powered by API calls but allow manual control and overrides.